alifar76/NegBinSig-Test/README.md

 1) OTU_ID: Indicates the OTU ID

 2) ZINB_Coeff: Indicates the exponentiated regression coefficient for the zero inflated negative binomial model.
 This value is the multiplicative change in OTU abundance, comparing one level of a specific treatment group to another.
-It is similar to the NB_Coeff value, which is explained further.
+It is to be interpreted in a similar way to the NB_Coeff value, which is explained further.
+For many OTUs, this value may turn out to be NA and it's okay if it does.
+It simply reflects that ZINB is not a good model to fit to data (mostly due to convergence issues).

-For example, in our example dataset, OTU_26
+3) ZINB_pval: p-value of the estimated ZINB Coeff

+4) ZINB qval: q-value of the estimated ZINB Coeff

+5) NB_Coeff: Indicates the exponentiated regression coefficient for the regular negative binomial model.
+To elaborate more, in our example dataset, OTU_26 has a NB_Coeff value of 1.685675928.
+This means that the abundance of OTU_26 is 1.685675928 times higher in the Neither group of treatment compared to the Both group of treatment.
+To find out which group is the base group, we look at the column called **Both_minus_Neither_mean**

 3)